Walter Walsh: World War II

 At the urging of friends on the Marine Corps Reserve Team, he applied to join the Marine Corps in 1938 and was given a reserve lieutenant commission.
 Walsh remained in the FBI until 1942, when he took a leave to serve with the United States Marine Corps during World War II.
 After he left, Hoover refused to allow any more active agents to be members of any military reserve.
 Commissioned as a lieutenant, Walsh spent his first two years of service training snipers at New River, North Carolina.)

 After requesting combat duty in 1944, Walsh was sent to the Pacific Theater, specifically with 1st Marine Division on Okinawa.
 In one incident, he and his comrades were pinned down by a sniper on Okinawa, whom Walsh was able to kill from 90 yards away with a single shot to the torso from a M1911 pistol.

 Leaves the FBI

-After the war ended, Walsh was served with Marine Corps in North China, protecting railroads and supplies.
-Following the completion of these duties Walsh active duty in 1946 and returned to the FBI.
+After the war ended, Walsh served with Marine Corps in North China, protecting railroads and supplies.
+Following the completion of these duties Walsh left active duty in 1946 and returned to the FBI.
 Believing that his days as an active agent were behind him, he resigned in 1947 to return to active duty with the Marine Corps.
 In total, during his tenure with the FBI, he killed between 11 and 17 suspects.

 He went on to serve as the Officer-in-Charge of the Security Subsection, G-2, Headquarters Marine Corps, as the Assistant G-3 with the 2nd Marine Division and to later command the 1st Battalion, 8th Marines.
 In 1962 Walsh was assigned with the rank of colonel as the Commanding Officer of the Weapons Training Battalion at Quantico, where he remained until his retirement in 1970.